Search String

 F-19 Stealth Fighter MicroProse

-As the most complex and fleshed out flight sim of its era, F-19 Stealth Fighter features three levels of conflict and four scenarios, totalling hundreds of missions.
+As the most complex and fleshed out flight sim of its era, F-19 Stealth Fighter features three levels of conflict and four scenarios, totalling 3,300 missions over 409,600 square miles of landscape.

-Along with F-16 Fighting Falcon, this was my fave flight sim of the late 80s, early 90s.
+Along with F-16 Falcon, this was my fave flight sim of the late 80s.
 In my opinion Falcon and F-19 were also the best flight sims of that era.

 F-19 Levels of Conflict